GoronwyPrice/CodeClubScratchModuleA/README.md

 ## qed3Level1AmazingMaze.sb3
 Click on the green flag to start the Scratch project.
 By using the keyboard up, down, left & right arrow keys, guide the cat sprite through the maze.
 Click on the red hex button to stop the Scratch project

+## qed4Level1DriveMeCrazy.sb3
+The keyboard key controls are:#
+1. left arrow turns the car left
+2. right arrow turns the car right
+3. space moves the car forward
+4. r reverses the car
+5. a this key start auto pilot mode

+Click on the green flag to start the Scratch project and click the red hex button to stop the Scratch project.

 ## qed7Level1CrossTheRoad.sb3
 1. up arrow moves the cat up by 1 step
 2. down  arrow moves the cat down by 1 step